Skip to content

 Only users from the User Mappings tab are eligible for promotion into instance admins.
 If a user does not exist in the User Mappings configuration, they are not created and thus are not an instance admin.

-Group Search DN
+Group search DN

 Set the base DN for searching groups within the LDAP directory.